• Skip to main content

 A loss of a key supplier or a supplier’s non-compliance with regulations or unethical behavior could be harmful to the Group.
 Potential consequences are delivery or quality problems or difficulties in the interaction with other stakeholders including sales to consumers.
 Selected suppliers of production inputs are reviewed by the procurement departments on a recurring basis.
 The suppliers’ own financial stability and risk management systems are an important consideration for Swedish Match.
 As a complement to the internal reviews, at times an independent third party conducts risk inspections at critical suppliers.

+Swedish Match strives to work with suppliers who have a healthy, long term financial position and who support our values.
+Our Supplier Code of Conduct specifies what we expect and require from our suppliers in terms of employment and labor practices, workplace practices, ethical business practices and environmental management practices.
 The Supplier Code of Conduct forms the basis for our relationship with suppliers and is an integral part of our significant business agreements.
 Risk assessment forms the basis for our efforts to identify and mitigate specific risk in dialogue with prioritized suppliers.
 We have procedures in place, and under continuous development, to further emphasize sustainable supply chain management.

 Regulation

 Swedish Match is exposed to a high degree of regulation from various authorities.
 Regulations could have restricting impact on how the Group can operate its business and interact with its stakeholders or direct financial impact in the form or increased taxes or imposed fees.
-Regulations, many related to the Group’s involvement in the tobacco industry, concern among other issues, tobacco excise taxes, marketing, packaging, warning labels, ingredients, reporting to authorities, product approvals, and introduction of new products.
+Regulations, many related to the Group’s involvement in the tobacco industry, concern among other issues, tobacco excise taxes, marketing, packaging and warning label requirements, ingredients, reporting to authorities, product approvals, and introduction of new products.
 Many authorities have and continue to implement various forms of restrictions on sales and usage of tobacco and other nicotine containing products.
 Swedish Match closely monitors the development of tobacco regulation and regularly shares information and opinions with governments and other regulatory agencies on issues that affect the Group’s operations.

 Most importantly Swedish Match needs to continue to provide consumers with less harmful alternatives to cigarettes and strive toward the vision of a world without cigarettes, with evidence based regulations for our products.
 A critical activity is to educate and inform decision makers about Swedish Match’s tobacco products, especially snus and its dramatically less harmful health characteristics compared to cigarettes.